Woman silhouette at sunset

 Read →

-This space is for the in-between.
+A space for the in-between.

 Here, I'm writing through the messy middle: weighing the factors, naming the fears, honoring the grief that comes with the path I may not choose, and slowly building confidence in the one I will.